albeebe/php-appstore/README.md

 <h1>Uses </h1>

 Armed with nothing more then an App ID, you can pull a ton of information about the app from the App Store.
 Reviews, ratings, app details, ranking information and more!
+With a User ID you can also retrieve a users rating history!

-<h1>Example.php </h1>
+<h1>example_app.php </h1>

 <PRE>
 include ("appstore.inc.php");